skillsharer/youtube-aggregator/README.md

 ## Detailed Medium Article

-For an in-depth walkthrough and explanation of the code, please refer to our Medium article.
+For an in-depth walkthrough and explanation of the code, please refer to my Medium article.
 It provides a step-by-step guide and delves into the technical aspects of the script, ensuring a comprehensive understanding of its functionality and potential applications.
-The article will be linked here once it is published: <medium_url>.